robertgzr/LuaSnip/DOC.md

     	m({1, 2}, l._1:match("^"..l._2.."$"), l._1:gsub("a", "e"))
     })
     ```
-    This inserts the text of the first insertNode, with all occurences of `a`
+	This inserts the text of the node with jump-index 1, with all occurences of
-    replaced with `e` if the second insertNode matches the first exactly.
+	`a` replaced with `e` if the second insertNode matches the first exactly.

-- `rep`: repeats the node with the passed index. `rep(1)` to repeat the content
+- `rep`: repeats the node with the passed index.
-of the first insert.
+  For example `rep(1)` to repeat the content of the node at jump-index 1.

 - `partial`: directly inserts the output of a function.
-Useful for e.g.
+  Useful for e.g. `partial(os.date, "%Y")` (all arguments passed after the
-`partial(os.date, "%Y")` (arguments passed after the function are passed to it).
+  function are passed to it).

-- `nonempty`: inserts text if the insert at the given index doesn't contain any
+- `nonempty`: inserts text if the node at the given jump-index doesn't contain
+  any text.
-text. `nonempty(n, "not empty!", "empty!")` inserts "empty!" if insert n is
+  `nonempty(n, "not empty!", "empty!")` inserts "empty!" if the node
-empty, "not empty!" if it isn't.
+  at jump-index n is empty, "not empty!" if it isn't.

 - `dynamic_lambda`: Operates almost exactly like `lambda`, only that it can be
-jumped to, and it's contents therefore be easily overridden.
+  jumped to, and its' contents therefore easily overridden (this is basically a
+  dynamicNode generating a single insertNode).
   `dynamic_lambda(2, lambda._1..lambda._1, 1)` will first contain the content of
-insert 1 appended to itself, but the second jump will lead to it, making it
+  the node at jump-index 1 appended to itself, but the second jump (jump-index
-easy to override the generated text.
+  is 2) will lead to it, making it easy to override the generated text.
+The text
-The text will only be changed when a argnode updates it.
+  will only be changed when an argnode updates it.

 ```lua
 ls.add_snippets("all", {